 From: you To: manager Is that metric or imperial? >From: manager >To: you > >Seventeen. > >>From: you >>To: manager >> >>How many should we buy? >>-- >>Acme Rubber Band Works >-- >Acme Rubber Band Works -- Acme Rubber Band Works

-Bottom-posting occurs when someone replies to your message by adding content to the bottom of the message you sent, after trimming your original message down to remove signatures and irrelevant quoted context:
+Bottom-posting occurs when someone replies to your message by adding content to the bottom of the message you sent, after trimming your original message down to remove irrelevant header lines, signatures, and irrelevant quoted context:

 From: manager To: you >From: you >How many should we buy?
 Seventeen. -- Acme Rubber Band Works

 Anyone reading a message digest, where multiple messages are saved up, joined together, and delivered as one big message at the end of the day, will find all the quoted material appearing over and over in the digest.
 Since the quoted material is usually much larger than the new material added, skipping over the quoted material in the digest often causes new material to be accidentally skipped as well.
-Top-posted email digests are huge and unreadable.
+Top-posted email in message digests makes the digests huge and unreadable.

 People who archive their incoming email and search it for keywords also find top-posted email awkward.
-Instead of finding one or two messages, a keyword search finds all the messages, since all the messages contain quoted copies of all the other messages.
+Instead of finding one or two messages, a keyword search finds all the messages, since all the messages contain useless quoted copies of all the other messages.
+Again, the reader has to do extra work to mine the desired content.

 A message passing through a series of top-postings becomes harder and harder to read; since, the information in the story line is presented in an unnatural backwards order, from bottom to top.
-The important content is surrounded by unnecessary signatures and irrelevant context.
+The important, relevant content is surrounded by unnecessary headers, signatures, and irrelevant context.

-Some argue that you should already know the context for a top-posted reply; so, scrolling down to read the quoted context should be unnecessary.
-If you expect your reader to remember the context, you don't need to quote the original message.
-If you think the quoted reply is necessary, edit it down and bottom-post under it to make it read in a logical order.
+Some argue that you should already know the context for a top-posted reply; so, scrolling down to read the quoted context bottom-to-top should be unnecessary.
+If you expect your reader to remember the context, you don't need to quote the original message back to him/her.
+If you think the quoted reply is necessary to establish the context of your reply, edit it down and bottom-post under it to make it read in a logical order.

 Remembering context is also not true for people who deal with any significant volume of email.
-Your email may be only one of dozens (or hundreds) of simliar emails; don't expect your reader to remember the context of your top-posted reply.
-Edit your quoted material and bottom-post under it.
+Your email may be only one of dozens (or hundreds) of simliar emails; don't expect your reader to remember the context of your top-posted reply, and don't force your reader to data-mine the quoted section to figure out the context for your top-posted reply.
+Edit your quoted material down to the essentials and bottom-post under it.

 The signal you are sending along with a top-posted reply is: